 Can infrared be seen during the day?

 Infrared wavelengths are invisible to the naked eye.
 Therefore, you need a specialized camera or sensors to see them.
-However, in terms of thermal imaging, then the answer is yes.
+However, in terms of using thermal devices, then the answer is yes.
 Infrared radiation can be viewed with the right equipment during the day.

 Does thermal imaging work in summer?

-Thermal imaging is usable as long as you remember the best conditions.
+Thermal devices are usable as long as you remember the best conditions to use them.
 You must check the presence of glass, intensive sources, and shiny objects to utilize it properly.

 What are other applications of infrared?

 Infrared is present in your everyday life!
 For example, induction cookers use infrared radiation to operate.
 Also, remote controls and optic fibers communicate with other electronic systems.